cchauche/node_debugger/README.md

 ### Lets find that bug!
 ---
 ## Navigating the DevTools
+The following features of the DevTools debugger are the ones that I regularly use.
+Getting familiar with how to navigate through the code is essential to making the debugger a pleasant and effective tool.
+With some practice you will be able to quickly zero in on exactly the information you need to squash any bug in your code.

 >To dive deeper in to using DevTools please check the [DevTools Docs](https://developer.chrome.com/docs/devtools/) especially [Debug Javascript](https://developer.chrome.com/docs/devtools/javascript/)

 ### Advancing through the code